Industry News

 3. Make a contingency plan

 In a perfect world, each of your clients would pay you on time, every time, with little effort from you.
-In reality, you may have to take steps to ensure the invoices you send get paid, and you pay your invoices just as quickly.
+In reality, you may have to take steps to ensure the invoices you send get paid in a timely manner, and you pay your invoices just as quickly.

 By sending complete, detailed, and timely invoices, making it easy for clients to pay you, and protecting your cash flow, you can do your part to avoid payment delays in your construction business.